 To make a successful compensation claim, you will need to be able to prove that your illness was caused by or made worse by being in your place of employment through negligence of your employer.

-According to the HSE, in 2016/2017 there were 1.3 billion work related illnesses reported, 40% of these were due to stress, depression or anxiety, 39% due to musculoskeletal disorders and 21% with other types of illnesses.
-It’s estimated that 13,000 deaths each year are related to past exposure to work, usually from chemical or dust particles being the main culprits.
+According to the HSE, in 2019/20 there were 1.6 million workers reported to be suffering a new or ongoing work-related illness.
+51% of these were due to stress, depression or anxiety, 30% due to musculoskeletal disorders and 19% with other types of illnesses.

 The HSE has estimated that there are over 13,000 new cases of work-related cancer cases every year.
 Even though this number is staggering, it is believed that it could well be underestimated as not all links to workplace environments and cancer have yet been proven.